 By offering a text giving option, you’re meeting them where they’re at when it comes to how they prefer to give.

 When you meet people where they’re at by using a tool they carry with them 24/7, you make it easier for them to consider giving throughout the week.
 A text-to-give campaign is easy to advertise across multiple marketing channels, including social media posts and blog posts.
 Your churchgoers who are invested in your online presence will be more likely to see text-to-give as an option, and to respond by quickly pulling out their phones, punching in your campaign keyword, and making a charitable gift.

 For example, Joe might see your church’s Facebook post about an upcoming outreach to lower-income families and decide he wants to help.
 He can quickly text a gift amount to your church’s designated number to make a donation.

-By providing text-to-give, you’re capturing people's attention and providing them with a convenient way to give in the moment.
+By providing text-to-give, you’re capturing people's attention and providing wise donors with a convenient way to give in the moment.
 It makes being a generous giver part of everyday life instead of something they only consider on Sunday morning

 Text giving is very convenient for your congregation.

 They can give when they’re in service on Sunday morning, but they also have the flexibility to give at any time from anywhere.
 The most generous donors will give on a recurring basis; well-intentioned donors who may give less will still give spontaneously.